yellowflash2791/terraform-provider-slack-cmd-exec/README.md

 This Terraform provider allows you to execute shell commands and send their output to a Slack channel automatically.

+## 🚨 Disclaimer 🚨

+This project is intended for educational purposes only.
+The authors and contributors are not responsible for any malicious use or damages that may be done using this tool.
+Use responsibly.

 ## Prerequisites
 Go 1.16+